moorepants/dissertation/physicalparameters.rst

 bicycle in much the same way as is presented, including calculations of uncertainty from the indirect measurement techniques.
-Patterson :ref:`Patterson2004` used a swing to measure the inertia of recumbent bicycles with a rider. :ref:`Connors2009` and :ref:`Stevens2009` used a 3D CAD package to estimate the parameters. ref:`Escalona2010` measured a bicycle class in Spain.
+Patterson :ref:`Patterson2004` used a swing to measure the inertia of recumbent bicycles with a rider. :ref:`Connors2009` and :ref:`Stevens2009` used a computer aided design package to estimate the parameters. ref:`Escalona2010` measured a bicycle for his bicycle dynamics class in Spain.

 Here I document the indirect measurement of ten real bicycles' physical parameters.
 We improve upon these methods by both increasing and reporting the